Veliky Novgorod: Kievan period

-In 882, Rurik's successor, Oleg of Novgorod, conquered Kiev and founded the state of Kievan Rus'.
-Novgorod's size as well as its political, economic, and cultural influence made it the second most important city in Kievan Rus'.
-According to a custom, the elder son and heir of the ruling Kievan monarch was sent to rule Novgorod even as a minor.
-When the ruling monarch had no such son, Novgorod was governed by posadniks, such as the legendary Gostomysl, Dobrynya, Konstantin, and Ostromir.
+Novgorod's size, as well as its political, economic, and cultural influence, made it the second-most important city in Kievan Rus'.
+According to custom, the eldest son and heir of the ruling Kievan prince was sent to rule in Novgorod, even as a minor.
+When the ruling monarch had no such son, Novgorod was governed by posadniki, or representatives of the prince, such as Dobrynya, Konstantin, and Ostromir.